EsmaeilNourani/lifestylefactors-entities-annotation-docs/relations.md

 * Annotations should be made according to the annotator’s best understanding of the __author’s intended meaning in context__.
 * Annotators should treat named entities as being __masked__, i.e. they shouldn't annotate relationships between entities just based on their names, when they would be unable to make the same annotations for two other entities.
+* Annotators can assign multiple relationships between entities when applicable.

 ### What to annotate: